PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Key Points for the assessment of a child with suspected adrenal crisis

-• An adrenal crisis is often triggered by intercurrent illness such as gastro-enteritis or infection, trauma, or non-compliance with steroid replacement therapy.
+• An adrenal crisis is often triggered by intercurrent illness such as gastroenteritis or infection, trauma, or non-compliance with steroid replacement therapy.

-• Some conditions can mimic the presentation of adrenal insufficiency e.g. sepsis, obstructive uropathy (in neonates), pseudohypoaldosteronism; thus highlighting the importance of taking the correct samples prior to treatment with hydrocortisone.
+• Some conditions can mimic the presentation of adrenal insufficiency such as sepsis, obstructive uropathy (in neonates) and pseudohypoaldosteronism – therefore it is important that correct samples are taken prior to treatment with hydrocortisone to determine aetiology of the presentation.

 Clinical Features of adrenal insufficiency or an adrenal crisis